ayeshansari124/NetflixClone/README.md

 ## 📌 Summary

-- Built with **HTML** and **Tailwind CSS**
+- Built with **HTML** and **Tailwind CSS**.
-- Fully responsive and cleanly structured
+- Fully responsive and cleanly structured.
-- Inspired by the **2025 Netflix UI design**
+- Inspired by the **2025 Netflix UI design**.
-- Includes key sections: Hero, Trending Now, Feature Highlights, FAQs, Footer
+- Includes key sections: Hero, Trending Now, Feature Highlights, FAQs, Footer.
-- Great practice for real-world layout cloning and Tailwind fundamentals
+- Great practice for real-world layout cloning and Tailwind fundamentals.
 - Open to suggestions and contributions!

 ---